Binarycodert/HCI-And-Usability-Notes/README.md

 # HCI-And-Usability-Notes
-HCI And Usability Notes I Have Collected From The University Of Westminster.
+HCI And Usability Notes I've Collected From The University Of Westminster.